Selby College originally opened in 1984 and currently employs 245 permanent and temporary staff

 - Selby College is an Associate College of the University of Hull and the University of Huddersfield and delivers HNC/Ds, Foundation degrees, full degrees and Cert Ed/PGCE

-- Selby College also provides Adult Education courses through its outreach centre, called the 1811 Building, in Selby town centre.
+- Selby College also provides Adult Education courses via its on-site Adult Learning Hub

 The building programme